DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc J - The Stolen Gem.md

 > * ***Three Players.*** Reduce the number of vine blights to three.
 > * ***Four Players.*** Reduce the number of vine blights to three.
 > * ***Six Players.*** Increase the number of vine blights to six.
-## K2e.
+## J2e.
 The Huntress’s Monument
 As the players proceed past the pit trap, read:

 <div class="description">
 <p>The road continues, bending again as the trees begin to pull back from the path.
 Not far from the road, amidst a small grove of berry-bearing bushes stands an old stone slab standing just under six feet in height.
 It rests on an old, cracked stone circle, and seems to bear some kind of carving.</p>
 </div>

 If the players choose to investigate the slab, they find that it bears a carving of a wolf over an engraved three-pointed star.
 (The slab is an ancient monument to the Huntress, and the three-pointed star the symbol of the Ladies Three.
-Unlike the other two slabs in Barovia, there is no lichen or moss on this monument, which is ordinarily well-maintained by the Martikovs out of respect for the old gods.)
+Unlike the other two slabs in Barovia, there is no lichen or moss on this monument, which is ordinarily well-maintained by the Martikovs.
+Although the Martikovs don't remember the names or natures of the Ladies of the Fanes, they retain a strong respect for Barovia's old gods.)
-# K3.
+# J3.
 The Wizard of Wine
 The last stretch of the journey to the Wizard of Wines is largely as described in <span class="citation">Approaching the Vineyard (p.
 174)</span>.
 If Muriel is with the party, she recognizes the man's cloak as Davian Martikov’s and urges the players to meet him.

 > [!lore]+ **History of the Winery**